psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 Ffor many was the riche flone
 That the mantills were uppon.
 So long there waie they have nome \
-That to Calabre they are come :
+That to Calabre they are come:
 Thei come to the caftell yate
 The porter was redy there at,
 The porter to them thei gan calle